Visiting Gila Cliff Dwellings National Monument

 Getting to Gila Cliff Dwellings

-Gila Cliff Dwellings NM lies several hours north of I-10 and west of I-25 in the southwest portion of New Mexico.
+Gila Cliff Dwellings National Monument lies several hours north of I-10 and west of I-25 in the southwest portion of New Mexico.
 The closest reasonable-sized city is Silver City, which itself is well off the interstate.
-From Silver City, it’s nearly a two hour drive through a remote area with very little in the way of towns or services.
+From Silver City, it’s nearly a two-hour drive through a remote area with very little in the way of towns or services.

-Our drive through the mountains on the way to Gila Cliff Dwellings National Monument.
+Our drive through the mountains on the way to Gila Cliff Dwellings National Monument in late December.

 Our visit in late December, just days after a snowfall, made the drive on Hwy 35 from Silver City even more interesting than usual.
 Having snow on the ground made the already slow and winding drive a little bit treacherous.
 We made the trek without any major problems but we were certainly thankful to have a four-wheel-drive in a few places.